-General Order 146.06 - Polygraph Examination: This order establishes the procedure and responsibilities of investigators requiring polygraph examinations to assist in investigations.
+General Order 146.07 - Polygraph Examination: This order establishes the procedure and responsibilities of investigators requiring polygraph examinations to assist in investigations.
 This order also outlines the duties and responsibilities of the polygraph examiner.

-General Order 192.04 - Technological Crime Unit Services: The purpose of this general order is to familiarize members with the function and capabilities of the Technological Crime Unit and to outline the procedure to be followed when requesting the services of the unit.
+General Order 192.05 - Electronic Crime Investigations: The purpose of this general order is to familiarize members with the function and capabilities of the Technological Crime Unit, Cyber Crime, Forensic Video Analysis and Internet Child Exploitation Unit and to outline the procedure to be followed when requesting the services of the units.

-The Niagara Regional Police Service does not have a Behavioural Science Section but has requested and used the services of the Ontario Provincial Police Behavioural Sciences Section in past investigations.
+The Service does not have a Behavioural Science Section but has requested and used the services of the Ontario Provincial Police Behavioural Sciences Section in past investigations.

 The above mentioned Investigative Support General Orders provide the detail required to ensure that an investigator is aware of the capabilities and services that may assist in criminal investigations.
-These orders satisfy section 4.4.1 and 4.4.2 of the by-law.
+These orders satisfy section 4.4.1 and 4.4.2 of the By-Law.